francoperez03/noir-cookbook/README.md

 Next use cases may include:

-- ✅ Private ticketing
+- ✅ Anonymous voting proccess
 - 💸 Private payments with attached notes
-- 🎯 Anonymous eligibility checks
-- 🧾 Merkle inclusion proofs

 ---